jharwell/sierra/README.rst

        later is required.

 SIERRA also supports multiple output formats for experimental outputs.
-If the format for your experimental outputs is not listed, see the `docs
+If the format for your experimental outputs is not listed, see the `tutorials
 <https://swarm-robotics-sierra.readthedocs.io/en/master/src/tutorials.html>`_
 for how to add it via a plugin.
 SIERRA currently only supports XML experimental inputs.